Letterkenny: Demographics

+The population of Letterkenny in 1841 was 2,161.

 Letterkenny is the largest town in County Donegal.
-Despite having a long tradition of emigration that continued until the early 1990s, Letterkenny has recently had net immigration.
-The recent immigrants are mostly of foreign origin, with many immigrants from Central Europe, Africa, and Asia.
+Despite having a long tradition of emigration that continued until the early 1990s, Letterkenny has since had net immigration.
+The recent immigrants include people from Central Europe, Africa, and Asia.
 This is reflected in the recent growth of immigrant restaurants and shops, including Chinese and Indian restaurants, as well as specialised shops run by and providing goods for Africans, Asians, South Americans, and Central Europeans.
 Letterkenny is home to one of Ireland's few Hindu temples.

-The figures for the ethnic and cultural background of people in the State in 2006 reveal that 16% of Letterkenny's population are non-nationals.
-The figures also show that most of Donegal's non-national population are living in the town.
-Of the town's total population 2,709 are non-nationals.
+The figures for the ethnic and cultural background of people in the state in 2006 revealed that 16% of Letterkenny's population are non-nationals.
+The figures also show that most of Donegal's non-national population live in the town.
+Of the town's total population, 2,709 are non-nationals.
 According to the 2006 census 4,957 people have a disability illness, 640 people have a registered disability, 537 have a chronic illness while 345 suffer from a psychological or an emotional condition.
 The 2006 census also revealed that there were 199 travellers living within the town's environs.

 Education

 Primary and secondary education in the town is organised similarly to the rest of Ireland.
 There are 5 primary schools in Letterkenny, including Scoil Colmcille and Woodland School, while there are 4 secondary schools.

 Of the four secondary schools, the most noteworthy is St Eunan's College — a day school and former boarding school located on Sentry Hill close to the Glencar district of Letterkenny, just northwest of its centre.
 The College, as it is known locally to distinguish it from the cathedral and GAA club, is named after Adomnán or Eunan (the Abbot of Iona who was native to Tír Chonaill, mainly modern County Donegal, and is patron saint of the Roman Catholic Diocese of Raphoe).

 Coláiste Ailigh is a Gaelcholáiste (a secondary school with the stated purpose of providing education through the Irish language).
 It opened in 2000.
 The Loreto Convent Secondary School, adjacent to St Eunan's Cathedral, is more than 150 years old.

-The Letterkenny Institute of Technology (LYIT; known locally as The Regional and The IT), which is situated east of the town centre on the Port Road, is a training centre for technicians, offering courses in engineering, information technology, materials science, design, business and nursing.
-The institute is one of the smaller places of third level education in the historic province of Ulster, with a lower student intake than other colleges such as Belfast Metropolitan College and the regional colleges of the North West, South, South East and South West, all of which themselves are smaller than the universities in Belfast and Belfast/Coleraine/Derry/Jordanstown.
+The ATU Donegal Letterkenny (formerlly Letterkenny Institute of Technology) (LYIT; known locally as The Regional and The IT), which is situated east of the town centre on the Port Road, is a training centre for technicians, offering courses in engineering, information technology, materials science, design, business and nursing.
+The institute is one of the smaller places of third level education in the historic province of Ulster, with a lower student intake than other colleges such as Belfast Metropolitan College and the regional colleges of the North West, South, South East and South West, all of which themselves are smaller than the universities in Northern Ireland - Queen's University Belfast and Ulster University.